AmiraOmar99/Client_Server_Chatbot/README_NEW.md

 11. Data like (Firstname , Lastname , Age , SSN and gander , symptoms ) all will be encrypted with a private key before sending them to server.

 **Note**
-Yoy have 30 seconds to enter your data or you will have message that server is disconnected (`TimeOut`) and you will leave the app.
+You have 30 seconds to enter your data or you will have message that server is disconnected (`TimeOut`) and you will leave the app.